lemerchand/lemerchand/MIDI Selector Tool/readme.md

 		- Entering an invalid note range isn't error-handled
 		- Some issues might occure with saving.
-			- If they do, simply reload the default config
+			- If they do, simply reload the default config (Right-click "Save" under "Settings")

 **Some things I want to add:**